monsoon235/monsoon235.github.io/source/about/index.md

 lang: en
 ---

-I'm a 2rd year postgraduate student at the University of Science and Technology of China (USTC) since 2021.
-I recently received my bachelor degree from the same university, majoring in computer science.
+I'm a 3rd year graduate student at the University of Science and Technology of China (USTC) since 2021.
+I received my bachelor degree from the same university, majoring in computer science.

 Now I'm doing researches in [ADSLab](https://adsl.ustc.edu.cn), focusing on machine learning systems and deep learning compiler.
 Before this, I was in [Laboratory of Feature Network](https://lfn.ustc.edu.cn) and studied in 3D vision, including feature matching, SLAM, MVS and NeRF.